XiXiaPdx/zoo-angular/README.md

 * I want to view a list of animals I have logged.

-* I want options to view all animals, only young animals (less than 2 years of age), or only mature animals (more than 2 years of age).
+* I want options to view all animals, filter animals for younger or older based on any age choice.

 * I want to click an animal to edit its name, age or caretakers.